DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-07-11-reviewed-registrations.md

 The policy team have reviewed a large number of registrations with this setting and after analysis the outcomes of those reviews were now confident to give an outcome in the service.

 Around 2.25% of registrations need manually reviewing.
 This takes the policy team around 5 hours per week.
-It is estimated that by giving more funding outcomes in the servic, policy time spent reviewing would be reduced to 1 hour per week.
+It is estimated that by giving more funding outcomes in the service, policy time spent reviewing would be reduced to 1 hour per week.

 ## Changes we made